 No two team is the same.
 The leadership styles at which you work with Team A may never work with Team B. While leadership qualities make you effective in leading both teams, knowing which of the types of leadership styles works best for you is also part of being a good leader.

-On this post, I’ll list and discuss different types of leadership styles.
-The purpose of this post on types of leadership styles is not to compare because some may think that some of the leadership styles are better than others; each type of leadership styles has its place in a leader’s toolkit.
-The good leader change from one style to another as the situation demands.
+In this post, I’ll list and discuss different types of leadership styles.
+The purpose of this post on types of leadership styles is not to compare because some may think that some of the leadership styles are better than others; each type of leadership style has its place in a leader’s toolkit.
+A good leader change from one style to another as the situation demands.

 These are the types of leadership styles

 - Laissez-Faire Leadership

 - Coach-Style Leadership

 Democratic leadership is a participative type of leadership style and very effective because the leader makes decisions based on the input of each team member.
 Democratic leaders are more likely to ask “What do you think?”
 They share information with employees about anything that affects their work responsibilities.
 They also seek employees’ opinions before approving a final decision.
 This, in turn, promote trust and cooperation.